didier-durand/qstensils/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/bZsIPinetV4/0.jpg)](http://www.youtube.com/watch?v=bZsIPinetV4 "Amazon Q")

-Amazon Q is a fully managed, generative-AI powered assistant that you can configure to answer questions, provide summaries, generate content, and complete tasks based on data in your enterprise.
-Amazon Q provides immediate and relevant information to employees, and helps streamline tasks and accelerate problem solving.
+Amazon Q is a fully managed, generative-AI powered assistant that can be configured to answer questions, provide summaries, generate content, and complete tasks based on data in your enterprise.
+Amazon Q provides immediate and relevant information to its users, and helps streamline tasks and accelerate problem solving.

 ### Security

-The scripts assume that the AWS user reflected by environment variables named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` has proper credentials to access the APIs of Amazon Q. See [IAM policy examples](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/security_iam_id-based-policy-examples.html) in the [Security section](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/security-iam.html) of Q Documentation for all details.
+The scripts of this project assume that the AWS user reflected by environment variables named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` has proper [IAM credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in terms of authorizations to access the APIs of Amazon Q in the AWS account.
+See [IAM policy examples](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/security_iam_id-based-policy-examples.html) in the [Security section](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/security-iam.html) of Q Documentation for all details.

 ### Usage

-from the /src directory, following commands can be used to get all command options
+from the /src directory of this project, the following commands can be used to get all command options

 for list_applications.py
 ```